 Once a veteran has identified property in which he or she is interested, the veteran must contact WV Surplus with the item control number to request the property.
 All federal property is offered on an “as is, where is” basis, and it is the responsibility of the veteran for the pickup and transport of the property from its current location.

 There is no cost to enroll in this program.
 However, WV Surplus is required to charge a service fee to cover the administrative expenses incurred to secure the property, as well as transportation and warehousing costs, when applicable.

 Federal surplus property with an acquisition cost of less than $5,000 must be put into use within one year of acquisition and used for a minimum of one year.
 Property with an acquisition cost of $5,000 or more, as well as all passenger motor vehicles, must be used for at least 18 months.
 Title to the property remains with the federal government until the compliance period is over.
 Personal use of this property is strictly prohibited during the compliance period, and compliance audits or reports may be required.

 Veteran Program Overview

-WV Surplus Manager Elizabeth Cooper presented a webinar in 2022 on this program.
 This recording is meant to serve an overview to this program and may not contain the most recent information.
+It was presented by former WV Surplus Manager Elizabeth Cooper in 2022.
 The U.S. federal government enacted the Veterans Small Business Enhancement Act of 2018 on January 3, 2019.
 The National Association for State Agencies for Surplus Property (NASASP), which represents all SASPS throughout the country, has been working with the U.S. Small Business Administration and U.S. General Services Administration to finalize program operations and requirements.